dotnet/csharplang/proposals/roles.md

 ### Signatures and overloading

 The existing [rules for signatures](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/basic-concepts.md#76-signatures-and-overloading) apply.
-Two signatures differing by a role vs. its underlying type, or a role vs. one of its base types are considered to be the *same signature*.
+Two signatures differing by an extension vs. its underlying type, or an extension vs. one of its base extensions are considered to be the *same signature*.

 TODO2 this needs to be refined to allow overload on different underlying types.
 ```
-role ObjectRole : object;
+explicit extension ObjectExtension : object;
-role StringRole : string, ObjectRole;
+explicit extension StringExtension : string, ObjectExtension;
-void M(ObjectRole r)
+void M(ObjectExtension r)
-void M(StringRole r) // overload is okay
+void M(StringExtension r) // overload is okay
 ```

-### Role type members
+### Extension type members

-The role type members may not use the `virtual`, `abstract` or `override` modifiers.
+The extension type members may not use the `virtual`, `abstract` or `override` modifiers.
 The `new` modifier is allowed and the compiler will warn that you should use `new` when shadowing.
-Shadowing includes underlying type and inherited roles.
+Shadowing includes underlying type and inherited extensions.

 ```
 class U { public void M() { } }
-role R : U { /*new*/ public void M() { } } // wins when dealing with an R
+explicit extension R for U { /*new*/ public void M() { } } // wins when dealing with an R
 ```

 ```
 class U { public void M() { } }
-extension X : U { /*new*/ public void M() { } } // ignored in some cases, but extension is a role so rule should apply anyways
+implicit extension X for U { /*new*/ public void M() { } } // ignored in some cases
 U u;
 u.M(); // U.M (ignored X.M)
 X x;